imbo/imboclient-php/docs/index.rst

 .. code-block:: php

-    $response = $client->replaceMetadata('image identifier', array(
+    $metadata = $client->replaceMetadata('image identifier', array(
         'key' => 'value',
         'other key' => 'other value',
     ));

 This will first remove existing (if any) metadata, and add the metadata specified as the second parameter.
+The response contains the metadata of the image, in this case the same as the data being sent to the server.

 Delete metadata
 +++++++++++++++